nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 * *Pre-training:*
 By pre-training we mean training a network for the task of image classification using only image-level labels, as done in [[Krizhevsky NIPS 2012]](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networ).
-The pre-training may not involve bounding box, mask or other localized annotations.
+The pre-training may not involve bounding boxes, masks or other localized annotations.

 * *Reporting:*
 Users are required to report detailed information on their method regarding sensor input, map data, meta data and pre-training.